-Farming the herbs I need takes a couple of hours to farm.
-Ekos is another 2 hours.
-Scorpok is another hour, and then arrows if I really needed to farm could be another few hours.
-I could buy all these things, but consumables are expensive and then I would need to farm the gold that was spent which also takes time.
+Farming for the herbs I needed took a couple of hours while obtaining Ekos and Scorpok required an additional 3 hours.
+If I needed arrows, that could take another few hours of farming.
+Sure, I could buy these items, but consumables were expensive, and then I would need to farm the gold to replace what was spent, which also took time.

-Obtaining world buffs even when coordinated still requires you to be around for numerous hours.
-In order to get Earthstrike, I would spend all day in silithus farming mats, trying to fish up the follow-up mission for the four dukes.
-Then it would start another long journey to farm the items to summon the dukes.
+Even coordinating with others to obtain world buffs, such as Earthstrike, still required me to be online for numerous hours.
+I would spend an entire day in Silithus farming materials and trying to fish up the follow-up mission for the four dukes, and then embark on another long journey to farm the items needed to summon the dukes.

-Early in the game, I didn’t build up my rep with Argent Dawn so I am constantly playing catch up with that as well.
+To add to the time-consuming nature of the game, I hadn’t built up my reputation with Argent Dawn early on, so I was constantly playing catch-up with that as well.

-It was all too much.
-Between studying for my career, my family, work and writing articles, playing WoW in a competitive sense was too time-consuming.
-I even took a break from articles for a bit to regroup.
+It all became too much.
+Balancing my time between studying for my career, spending time with my family, managing work commitments, and writing articles, while also trying to compete in WoW Classic raids, became overwhelming.
+I even took a break from writing articles for a while to regroup.